High spam rates can lead to lower open rates, lower conversions, and even getting your email banned—meaning less money for your business.

 Obviously, this will hurt your open rate and increase the chance of a spam flag.

-The solution here is to clean your list.
+The solution here is to clean your list after email list verification.
 If you didn't do so in step three, run your email list through a tool like DataValidation or EmailListVerify before you send any more emails.

 And of course, don’t buy email lists.
 But you already know that!